EIDA/routing/doc/index.rst

       cp routing.cfg.sample routing.cfg

  #.
+Edit `routing.wsgi` and check that the paths there reflect the ones selected for your installation.

+ #.
 Edit `routing.cfg` and be sure to configure everything corectly.
 This is discussed under "`Configuration Options`_" below.

  #.
 Start/restart the web server e.g. as root.
 In **OpenSUSE** ::